nourdine/pubsub-es6/README.md

    console.log(arg1, arg2);
 });

-// but then, later on, you decide to reset the whole thing and flush every callback ever registered to any event ps.reset();
+// but then, later on, you decide to reset the whole thing and flush every callback ever registered to any event, ever! ps.reset();

 // no callback will be invoked